-A supplement is a concentrated nutrient source that is added to a basic diet for either a nutritional or a therapeutic effect.
+A supplement is a concentrated ingredient that is added to a diet for either a nutritional or a therapeutic effect.
+Examples of supplements include ingredients such as vitamins, minerals, amino acids, herbs, botanicals, and enzymes.
 There is a great deal of confusion that surrounds the terminology of food additives, and sometimes terms are used interchangeably.
 For clarity, the following terminology will be used in this handout series.

 What are the benefits of giving supplements to my older pet?

 Aging is defined as the degenerative changes that occur after maturity in various organ systems, leading to decreased ability of the organism to meet the challenges of its environment.
 Degenerative conditions may affect the musculoskeletal system (muscles and bones), gastrointestinal tract (including the teeth), skin, heart, lungs, kidneys, liver, nervous system and specialized organs of sense (especially hearing and sight).
 Complaints arising from degeneration of the kidneys, eyes, liver, musculoskeletal system, and nervous system are particularly common in geriatric dogs and cats.

 "It may be possible to slow the progression of degeneration by the appropriate use of supplements."

 It may be possible to slow the progression of degeneration by the appropriate use of supplements.